Herbalist & Herbal Practitioners

-Our Herbalists & Herbal Practitioners use pure, high potency natural whole herbs as traditional herbal medicines combined with nutrition to heal your body.
+Our Herbalists & Herbal Practitioners use pure, high potency natural whole herbs as modern herbal medicines combined with nutrition to heal and optimize health.

 Those herbalists that over time became proficient at identifying and applying the power of plants were sometimes referred to as the medicine man, now master herbalists or simply herbalists.
-Our Master Herbalist applies herbal therapy through natural whole plant sourced herbs as traditional natural medicines and herbal medicines combined with nutrition.
+Our Herbalists apply a herbal therapy through natural whole plant sourced herbs combined with appropriate nutrition disciplines.

 International Master Herbalists